SirMestre/SirMestreRDR2Base/README.md

 - This project is based on device9999's base
 - To use it, you need to compile it in 64 bits mode and inject your dll file.
+- This is a base menu, not a mod menu, this base is only for developers, not gamers.

 ## Built With